Animal sexual behaviour: Sexual coercion

-Sex in a forceful or apparently coercive context has been documented in a variety of species.
+Sexual coercion behaviour during mating has been documented in a variety of species.
 In some herbivorous herd species, or species where males and females are very different in size, the male dominates sexually by force and size.

-Some species of birds have been observed combining sexual intercourse with apparent violent assault; these include ducks, and geese.
-Female white-fronted bee-eaters are subjected to forced copulations.
+Some species of birds have been observed combining sexual intercourse with violence; these include ducks, and geese.
+Female white-fronted bee-eaters are subjected to copulation.
 When females emerge from their nest burrows, males sometimes force them to the ground and mate with them.
-Such forced copulations are made preferentially on females who are laying and who may therefore lay eggs fertilized by the male.
+Such sexual coercion are made preferentially on females who are laying and who may therefore lay eggs fertilized by the male.

 It has been reported that young male elephants in South Africa sexually coerced and killed rhinoceroses.
 This interpretation of the elephants' behaviour was disputed by one of the original study's authors, who said there was "nothing sexual about these attacks".

+In elephant seals' sexual intercourse, male elephant seals have been known to have relations with penguins, attempting to copulate with them "several times with periods of rest in between".
+The birds remained pinned down for the duration.
+For female elephant seals, physical injury happens very often.
+Mating leads to 1 in every 1,000 female elephant seals getting killed.